-All the approaches mentioned above provide fairly satisfactory results in the case of flat surfaces and simple scenes, which is not the case for modeling heritage buildings.
-In fact, historic buildings are characterized by very complex and varied shapes, mostly not responding to classical geometrical laws.
+These "as-built" approaches listed before would be even more efficient in the case of flat surfaces and simple scenes, which is not the case for heritage buildings modeling.

+In fact, historical buildings are characterized by very complex and varied shapes, mostly not responding to classical geometrical laws.
 For example, walls are not always vertical and can be tilted in many cases.
 Some elements are even more complex such as capitals which have specific characteristics and different architectural styles.
 Modeling them becomes even harder because of their deterioration over time.
 In effect, due to degradations, elements having common semantic features lose similarities at the level of their shapes.
 This is, for instance, the case of capitals with their details (acanthus leaf, volute, etc.).
 In this context, a study (Murphy M. 2011) tried to create a library of parametric objects based on historic data and called HBIM (Historical Building Information Modeling).